 As long as you check your SEO regularly, you can be sure that your website will continue to generate visitors with minimal effort.
 This also means that search engine results won’t change, even if there aren’t big changes on social media or on the newsstand, where people expect the content they want to read about (or vice versa).

-It doesn’t matter if your target audience is an industry or a niche, the principles of search engine optimization are universal and can be applied to any website.
+It doesn’t matter if your target audience is an industry or a niche; search engine optimisation principles are universal and can be applied to any website.

 It’s also worth noting that you don’t need complicated software tools or an expensive marketing plan to apply this strategy.